gnefedev/javaee-testing/README.md

 2. port - default "8080".
 3. context-root - context root of WAR with tests default "javaee-testing".
 4. test-mode - AGAINST_SERVER or OFFLINE.
 Will choose by ping if not specified.

+## Crazy things that not implemented in OFFLINE:
+1. Two different instances of same @Stateful bean in one object
+2. In JavaEE every module looks on own beans.xml.
+OFFLINE looks only on one in classpath.